deviance22/rock-paper-scissors/README.md

 The game will be available at http://localhost:3000

-If there's a problem with the APP_KEY, you can generate a new key by running the following command:
+Once running, generate a new key by running the following command:

 `docker exec -it rock-paper-scissors-api-1 php artisan key:generate --show`